HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Top Manifest display values

+Out of the five most common `display` values, `standalone` dominated the list with `86.73%` of desktop and `89.28%` of mobile pages display mode was `standalone` which isn't suprising at all as this mode provide the native app like feel and next in the list was `minimal-ui` with `6.30%` of desktop and `5.00%` of mobile opting for them as it is closers to `standalone` apart for the fact that some the minimal set of UI elements for controlling navigation.

 {{ figure_markup(
   image="pwa-most-used-display-values-for-service-worker-pages.png",
-  alt="Most used display values for service worker pages.", caption="Most used `display` values for service worker pages.", description="Bar chart showing the percenatge of pages using the 5 most common `display` values, dominated by `standalone` which is used by 86.73% of desktop and 89.28% of mobile pages, `minimal-ui` is used by 6.30% of desktop and 5.00% of mobile, `fullscreen` by 4.80% of desktop and 4.11% of mobile, 1.15% of desktop pages and 0.88% of mobile pages do not set a `display` value, and finally 1.00% of desktop and 0.72% of mobile set this to `browser`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRRpTSA4fsHwUap-ByQ08j95uo7Zm1kY6lTSvA-DZT54g2QZ0guV7db3QyQwQgMPzsKsJ43gbzqfJst/pubchart?oid=872942071&format=interactive", sheets_gid="1208193001", sql_file="top_manifest_display_values_sw.sql"
+  alt="Most used display values for service worker pages.", caption="Most used `display` values for service worker pages.", description="Bar chart showing the percentage of pages using the 5 most common `display` values, dominated by `standalone` which is used by 86.73% of desktop and 89.28% of mobile pages, `minimal-ui` is used by 6.30% of desktop and 5.00% of mobile, `fullscreen` by 4.80% of desktop and 4.11% of mobile, 1.15% of desktop pages and 0.88% of mobile pages do not set a `display` value, and finally 1.00% of desktop and 0.72% of mobile set this to `browser`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRRpTSA4fsHwUap-ByQ08j95uo7Zm1kY6lTSvA-DZT54g2QZ0guV7db3QyQwQgMPzsKsJ43gbzqfJst/pubchart?oid=872942071&format=interactive", sheets_gid="1208193001", sql_file="top_manifest_display_values_sw.sql"